dgonz64/rhfa-react-native/README.md

 ### Helper text

-You can specify helperText in the schema and it will be printed as Blueprint's `helperText`.
+You can specify helperText in the schema.

 ```javascript
     import { createSchema } from 'rhfa-react-native'